o-Ian/deductive_logical_resolver/README.md

   <img width="520" alt="Screenshot 2024-07-04 at 00 27 16" src="https://github.com/o-Ian/deductive_logical_resolver/assets/49800676/eac194d2-66de-4806-81d7-a45a8720674b">

-- A screenshot of the shape sudoku to be solved needs to be taken.
+- A precise screenshot of the shape sudoku was taken, the screenshot shows ONLY the sudoku, with no other unwanted elements.

 NOTE 1: If the provided sudoku has any shape other than these ones, the software won't be able to recognize it, thus not being able to solve it.